MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy-end-users.md

     1. On the activity drawer's **General** tab, click the matched policies link, to verify the policy you enforced is present.

-    1. If you don't see your policy, see [Creating access and session policies](#creating-access-and-session-policies).
+    1. If you don't see your policy, see [Issues when creating access and session policies](troubleshooting-proxy.md#issues-when-creating-access-and-session-policies).

     1. If you see **Access blocked/allowed due to Default Behavior**, this indicates that the system was down and the default behavior was applied.